Cost to flip a house in Ontario

 If sold >12 months: capital gains tax**VariesVariesVaries

-HST on sale (if substantially renovated***)May applyMay applyMay apply
+HST on sale (if substantially renovated or new build***)May applyMay applyMay apply

 Total Out-of-Pocket Costs (excl. tax & purchase price) $72,815 $166,920 $291,145